SlowPokeInTexas/ThreadTestNoUI/Readme.md

 that contains the src and header files is in the include path.

-By default it ships with not using std::atomic, though you can enable the use of std::atomic by commenting out the #define USE_ATOMIC entry in main.hpp.
+By default it ships with not using std::atomic, though you can enable the use of std::atomic by uncommenting the #define USE_ATOMIC entry in main.hpp.